Weswit/Lightstreamer-example-RoomBall-adapter-java/README.md

           Number of steps for a single frame
         -->
         <param name="stepsPerFrame">4</param>

     </data_provider>
 </adapters_conf>
 ```
+Note that the parameter `<metadata_adapter_initialised_first>` is mandatory to be set to Y to allow proper initialization of Metadata and Data Adapters respectively.<br>

 Please refer [here](http://www.lightstreamer.com/docs/base/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.